 If I'm accepted for training, what sort of funding might I receive during my college or university degree course (bachelor of divinity) or post-grad in theology?

 We provide a range of funded support for degree or postgraduate study.
-There are often a number of smaller grants that can be applied for during studies too.
+There are often a number of smaller grants that can also be applied for during studies.

 Fees are paid for students in training.
-This is either done via SAAS or Ministries Council depending on prior training.
+This is either done via SAAS or Faith Nurture Forum (formerly Ministries Council) depending on prior training.

 At the moment candidates for full-time ministry and Diaconate can receive: